dart-archive/dart-tutorials-samples/README.md

 Repo and testing
 ----------------
-Currently, drone.io tests only whether the .dart files under web/ pass static analysis (dart_analyzer).
+Currently, drone.io tests only whether the .dart files under web/ pass static analysis (dartanalyzer).
 We could do real unit testing, and we could do better with HTML samples.

 Project structure
 -----------------